Lillian's Cherry Nut Cake

 2 tablespoons whipping cream, heavy cream, or milk**

 Preheat oven to 350º.

-In a large bowl, mix 4 eggs, 1 cup milk, 1 cup vegetable oil, 1 teaspoon vanilla, and combine.
-Sift in 3 1/4 cups flour, 1 teaspoon baking powder, 1/2 teaspoon baking soda, and 2 1/4 cups sugar, and combine with a wooden spoon.
+Into the same bowl, sift 3 ¼ cups flour, 1 teaspoon baking powder, ½ teaspoon baking soda, and 2 ¼ cups sugar, and combine with a wooden spoon.
 Add all 1 cup chopped maraschino cherries and 1 cup chopped walnuts and enough cherry juice to dye batter as pink as you like.
 The additional cherry juice is optional, but why would you wanna skip that?
 Stir to combine, creating a gorgeous pink batter!

 Make it step-by-step with me below!

 1. Add 4 eggs to the bowl.